tuguzD/obsidian-plug-in-pack/README.md

 # "Plugin" template for [Obsidian](https://obsidian.md)

-This is just a large collection of already set up plugins and hotkeys...
-That was gotten rid of any conflicts.
+This is just a large collection of already set up plugins and hotkeys… That was gotten rid of any conflicts.

 NOTE: After forking/using the template, feel free to give this file a proper use)

 ## List of plugins

 - [Advanced Tables](https://github.com/tgrosinger/advanced-tables-obsidian)
 - [Auto Link Title](https://github.com/zolrath/obsidian-auto-link-title)
 - [Beautitab](https://github.com/andrewmcgivery/obsidian-beautitab)